 The annual ARR allocation provides firm transmission service customers with the financial equivalent of physically firm transmission service, without requiring physical transmission rights that are difficult to define and enforce.
-The fixed charges that firm transmission customers pay for firm transmission services result in the transmission system which provides physically firm transmission service.
+The fixed charges paid for firm transmission services result in the transmission system which provides physically firm transmission service.
 With the creation of ARRs, FTRs no longer serve their original function of providing firm transmission customers with the financial equivalent of physically firm transmission service.
-FTR holders, with the creation of ARRs, do not have the right to financially firm transmission service.
-FTRs represent the potential offset to congestion costs associated with the excess capability of the transmission system to deliver energy over and above that assigned to ARRs.
-FTR holders do not have the right to revenue adequacy.
+FTR holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR holders do not have the right to revenue adequacy.